NBKRedSpy/QM_RecycleHotKey/README.md

 Source code is available on GitHub at https://github.com/NBKRedSpy/QM_RecycleHotKey

 # Change Log

+## 1.6.2
+* Fix: DoNoCloseWindowOnEmpty was inverted and not enabled by default.

+## 1.6.1
+* Added DoNoCloseWindowOnEmpty option.

 ## 1.6.0
 * Added DoNotRecycleSpecialItems to not recycle common items like ammo.